tockawaffle/Apple-Pie-Bot/README.md

     DISCORD_WEBHOOK_USERNAME={The username you wish to use}
     DISCORD_WEBHOOK_AVATAR_URL={The avatar URL you want the webhook to use}

+    AES_PREFIX={If you wish to use this bot encryption functionality, you'll need to write something here.
+Can be anything, such as: enc::}

     STEAM_TOKEN={YOUR STEAM API TOKEN} (Not in Use) RIOT_TOKEN={YOUR RIOT API TOKEN} (Not in Use)
 ```